sidharthraj1995/NeighborDetector/README.md

 # NeighborDetector
- Simple arduino project to detect upstrair neighbors and theor stomping walk
+ Simple arduino project to detect upstrair neighbor's stomping using an inexpensive Vibration Sensor.